CSyllabus/webapp/README.md

 ## Coding the frontend:

+Frontend is made using Angular4 Framework with Angular Material Components and Angular CLI, main custom functionalities are located in /frontend/csyllabus and
+/frontend/admin folders which represent two different custom angular apps.
+One is for a public website and the other is for the admin website.
+It contains custom modules, custom components, templates and styles.
+Basic knowledge of Angular Framework is required to make changes in the frontend.

 To adhere to code conventiones we must code using tslint to make sure we convey to these style guidelines (https://angular.io/guide/styleguide).

-Conennect your IDE with tslinf file: frontend/csyllabus/tslint.json
+Connect your IDE with tslinf file: frontend/csyllabus/tslint.json

 Usually IDE-s do this autoamticaly but if they for some reason didn't or if you are unsure if they did: